DIY Raised Garden Beds

 Here is advice on how to build a raised garden bed for your backyard.
 Raised garden beds are fairly easy to construct and even easier to maintain.

-Benefits of a Raised Garden
+Why to Build a Raised Garden Bed

 - Ideal for smaller spaces (versus a conventional row garden)